contentful/integration-frontend-toolkit/README.md

 The library itself offers the Integrations team a place to develop components outside of the app itself, to support reusability as well as customizability.
 If deemed necessary and valid, these components can be escalated to a process of inclusion within the F36 or the experience-packages repository.

-Please refer to [this](https://contentful.atlassian.net/wiki/spaces/ECO/pages/4206232072/Storybook+processes+and+expectations+of+use+on+the+Integrations+team) documentation for more details on Storybook development within the Integrations team.

 ## Local development

 To install or update the app locally: